openmobilityfoundation/curb-data-specification/curbs/README.md

 unique purpose of describing locally defined regulations at a curb.

 This array of user classes serves as an 'AND' function.
 A vehcile must have all the properties listed in the array to use the curb.
-To create an 'OR' function at the same curb, you must create a new rule with the new array of values.
+For example, an accessible EV bus will use `handicap-accessible` AND `electric` AND `bus`.
+To create 'OR' values at the same curb, you must create a new rule with the new array of values.

 New user classes MAY be generated to reflect local regulations, but when possible,